-CABW 200 Available: fall, spring, summer 1-3 Cr Hrs Cabinetmaking Independent Study project.
+CABW 200 Available: Cabinetmaking Independent Study

+This is a term-long activity by contract.
+Each credit hour is equivalent to 45 hours of work on an agreed learning project.
 Students should make arrangements with the instructor in their field of interest.
 A request for this project must be approved by the instructor, department chairman, and appropriate Instructional Dean.
 Prerequisite: Instructor permission.